What is Tinnitus?

 Often tinnitus is caused by another condition.
 For example:

-Tinnitus often develops at the same time as the hearing loss of older age.
+Tinnitus often develops at the same time as hearing loss in older age.

 Exposure to very loud noise.
 Some people develop persistent tinnitus after being subjected to loud noise for a long time.
 For example, after years of working in a loud factory.
 Sometimes permanent tinnitus persists after a one-off loud noise experience.
 For example, following a rock concert.